sangress/MyExpenses/README.md

 Before you run, you might need to change the child process on the spawn command to fit your machine's chrome browser.
 Current settings fit to Linux machine (chromium-browser)(there's an open issue for this).

+This version uses mysql for database, so you will need to create a table named `expense`

 Run:
 <code>nodejs app.js</code>
 <br />